Q: How much money can a company be awarded?

 Q: Is the fund limited to companies that are already working with safety-net populations?

 A: Not exclusively.
-We seek companies that have a strong commitment to CHCF’s mission, and whose products or services have the potential to significantly improve quality of care, lower the total cost of care, or improve access to care for low-income Californians.
+We seek companies that have a strong commitment to CHCF’s mission, and whose products or services have the potential to significantly improve quality of care, lower the total cost of care, or improve access to care for Californians with low incomes.

 Q: What is meant by “underserved” populations and “safety-net” providers?

-A: Underserved populations include individuals who are uninsured or covered by Medicaid, low-income workers who cannot afford coverage, and people who have difficulty accessing care due to disability or distance.
+A: Underserved populations include individuals who are uninsured or covered by Medicaid, workers with low incomes who cannot afford coverage, and people who have difficulty accessing care due to disability or distance.

-Safety-net providers are health care providers who serve low-income, uninsured, and Medicaid consumers, including community health centers and clinics; public, critical access, rural, and other hospitals that have high Medicaid and uninsured caseloads; and medical practices that serve low-income individuals.
+Safety-net providers are health care providers who serve consumers with low incomes, who are uninsured, or who have Medicaid, including community health centers and clinics; public, critical access, rural, and other hospitals that have high Medicaid and uninsured caseloads; and medical practices that serve individuals with low incomes.

 Q: Can a company qualify for a grant rather than an investment?